 The College reserves the right to apply any miscellaneous fees or charges the student may incur to the student account.
-This includes, but is not limited to, lab fees, library fees, student health services fees, citations, Student Wellness Center, vehicle registration, and charges due to lost or damaged College property.
+This includes, but is not limited to, lab fees, library fees, unpaid medical fees, McCann Loans, and charges due to lost or damaged College property.

 Fee Refund Policies

-Students are considered to be officially enrolled, thereby incurring an obligation for the full semester's tuition and fees, when they (1) complete pre-enrollment for courses and attend one or more class meetings in the semester for which pre-enrollment has been completed, or (2) enroll for courses or submit a request for course enrollment changes during the designated enrollment periods at the beginning of each semester.
-A student who withdraws, takes a leave of absence or changes the number of course enrollments after the first day of classes in any semester can receive credits against that semester's fees only as described in the sections below.
+Students are considered to be officially enrolled, thereby incurring an obligation for the full semester's tuition and fees, when they (1) complete enrollment for courses and attend one or more class meetings in the semester for which enrollment has been completed, or (2) enroll for courses or submit a request for course enrollment changes during the designated enrollment periods at the beginning of each semester.
+A student who withdraws, takes a leave of absence, or changes the number of course enrollments after the first day of classes in any semester can receive credits against that semester's fees only as described in the sections below.
 Whether any cash refund will result from the credits received will depend on the payments that have been made and the amount of financial assistance that has been received by the student.
-Any questions about the amount of credit or the size of the resulting refund should be directed to the student accounts manager in the Finance Office.
+Any questions about the amount of credit or the size of the resulting refund should be directed to Student Accounts in the Finance Office.
 Refunds can be given only as described below.

 Refund of Tuition and Associated Students Fees